Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

 will vanish as $y\rightarrow\infty$ for any $\eta>0$.
-It is not difficult to check that for any $\eta>0$ this right-handed zero mode can be localized on the brane under the condition \eqref{NormalizationConditionfR0CaseI1Foreta}.
-And for any $q<0$ and $p=1,3,5\cdots$ the right-handed zero mode will be localized.
-For other case of $p\geqslant3$, both potentials vanish at $z=0$: $V^L(0)=V^R(0)=0$, and the left-handed potential $V^L$ is always non-negative while $V^R$ have a double-well.
-Therefore, only the right-handed zero mode could be localized on the brane.
+Checking whether this right-handed zero mode for any $\eta>0$ can be localized in the brane under the condition \eqref{NormalizationConditionfR0CaseI1Foreta} is easy.
+Further, for any $q<0$ and $p=1,3,5\cdots$, the right-handed zero mode will be localized.
+For other $p\geqslant3$, both potentials vanish at $z=0$: $V^L(0)=V^R(0)=0$, and the left-handed potential $V^L$ is always non-negative while $V^R$ have a double well.
+Therefore, only the right-handed zero mode could be localized in the brane.

-There are infinite bounded massive KK modes in this case because both the effective potentials are infinite ones.
-Some of our results are shown in Tab~\ref{Tabletwophi}.
-It is obvious that the mass spectra of the left- and right-handed gravitino massive bounded KK modes are almost the same while their parities are opposite as shown in the previous section.
-When $p=1$, the mass of the first bounded state of the left-handed gravitino (or the mass of the first excited state of the right-handed one) increases with the value of $\eta$ because the minimum of the left-handed potential $V^L$ increases with $\eta$.
-On the other hand, the relative width of the effective potentials decreases with the value of $\eta$ and increases with the value of $m^2$.
-Thus, the gaps between the bounded states will extend with the growth of $\eta$ and become narrower and narrower as $m^2$ increases.
-When $p\geq3$, the mass of the first bounded state of the left-handed gravitino still increases with the growth of the $\eta$, even though the minimum of the left-handed potential $V^L$ is always zero.
-Other conclusions are the same with the case of $p=1$.
+There are infinite bounded massive KK modes in this case because both the effective potentials are infinite.
+Some of our results are listed in Table~\ref{Tabletwophi}.
+It is clear that the mass spectra of the left- and right-handed gravitinos' massive bounded KK modes are almost the same when their parities are opposite, as shown in the previous section.
+When $p=1$, the mass of the first bounded state of the left-handed gravitino (or the mass of the first excited state of the right-handed one) increases with the value of $\eta$ because the minima of the left-handed potential $V^L$ increases with $\eta$.
+However, the relative width of the effective potentials decreases with the value of $\eta$ and increases with the value of $m^2$.
+Thus, the gaps between the bounded states will extend with the growth of $\eta$ and become increasingly narrow as $m^2$ increases.
+When $p\geq3$, the mass of the first bounded state of the left-handed gravitino still increases with the growth of the $\eta$, despite the minima of the left-handed potential $V^L$ being always zero.
+Other conclusions are the same as in the case $p=1$.